cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/manual.md

 The {{< param product_name >}} setup requires a load-balancer to direct the traffic across the {{< param product_name >}} Management service cluster nodes.
 Any load-balancer can be used provided that the following are supported:

-1. The load-balancer directs the traffic over the following ports to the Manager nodes based on round robin or any other load sharing policy:
+1. The load-balancer directs the traffic over the following ports to the Manager nodes based on round robin or any other load-sharing policy:
    * Port 443 - REST API & UI.
    * Port 8009 - Monitoring Service to Manager communication and between the Monitoring Services.
    * Port 53333 - Agents to Manager communication.